chase-lab/ERC_grant_2022/freshwater_longterm_datasets/README.md

 BioTIME typical data sets.
 We focused on freshwater ecosystems.
 (Only lakes for now) and included fish, phytoplankton and zooplankton communities (Maybe invertebrates later?)

 ## Data aggregation rules
-Data sets were originally searched for among LTER data sets but absent from xisting databases including BioTIME.
+Data sets were originally searched for among LTER data sets but absent from existing databases including BioTIME.

 ## Working status
 Data last updated on March 8 2021.